Could you brave the Irish sea wearing only a dickie bow if it meant making a life-saving difference?

 What is the Dickie Dip?
 What do I have to do to take part?

-The Dickie Dip is an all-male, bare-all swim happening on the 9th November 2019 to raise awareness and funds for male cancer care at the Mater Public Hospital.
+The Dickie Dip is an all-male, bare-all swim happening on the 9th November 2019 from 10.30am to 1pm to raise awareness and funds for male cancer care at the Mater Public Hospital.
 Participants are braving the Irish Sea wearing only a dickie bow at a secret location in Skerries.
 To learn where the beach is, and to register for the event, just join our Facebook Group and fill out this sign up form.

 How much does it cost to register?